Previous: C99 features avoided, Up: Portability guidelines [Contents][Index]

 Previously, Gnulib code sometimes also assumed that signed integer arithmetic wraps around, but modern compiler optimizations sometimes do not guarantee this, and Gnulib code with this assumption is now considered to be questionable.
 See Integer Properties.

-Although some Gnulib modules contain explicit support for the other signed integer representations allowed by the C standard (ones’ complement and signed magnitude), these modules are the exception rather than the rule.
-All practical Gnulib targets use two’s complement.
+Although some Gnulib modules contain explicit support for ones’ complement and signed magnitude integer representations, which are allowed by C17 and earlier, these modules are the exception rather than the rule.
+All practical Gnulib targets use two’s complement, which is required by C23.

 memset (A, 0, sizeof A)